niplav/site/logical.md

 #### Desiderata Fulfilled?

 Does this fulfill our desiderata from earlier?
+I'll assume that the string distance `$d$` is a metric, in the mathematical sense.

 1. `$合(p, p)=0$`.
 (The minimal logical correlation is 0.)